DeboraSerra/scandiweb-junior-react/README.md

 `docker-compose up -d`

-To this project to work an API in graphQL must be running o port 4000.
+For this project to work an API in graphQL must be running o port 4000.